 You’d think after 20+ years of learning to play mandolin that the voices in my head would be kinder and more tolerant, and that I’d just accept where I’m at.
 But sometimes it’s just me and my “shoulds,” those voices sounding like a nagging parent.
 “You missed a note, wrong chord, that solo sucked.”
 All my efforts to keep the voices at bay are too easily breached by doubt and discouragement.

 Last spring we joined several dozen musician friends for a bi-annual musical extravaganza weekend, playing morning till night, or more accurately, morning till morning.
 I’d been nursing an inflamed thumb, which kept me from me from playing much in prior months.
 The lack of practice slowed me down, and that internal critic worked its way in.
-I struggled to keep myself from the self-doubt but it reared up at the threshold of my solos, receding as I kicked myself back into the present moment.
+I struggled to keep myself from the self-doubt, but it reared up at the threshold of my solos, and receded as I kicked myself back into the present moment.
 Occasionally I heard myself getting the music in my head out into the air, but the voices do not easily render praise.
 It got worse when I was cold or sleepy, or when the inflammation flared.
 But even in my better hours I only heard the oddly placed note, the discordant tone, the weak delivery.
 My automatic pilot zoned out and I couldn’t remember the melody or the chord progression or what key I was playing in.
 I had to drive manually, and all I had was an irksome old transmission.

 In the past I’d let these moments take over, and it would be tough to get back on my feet.
 But with time and experience I’ve gathered some tools and reminders that keep me going, and help me stay positive.
-In this group there’s usually someone with a smile, a “yay” or a simple nod.
-Some struggle alongside and are mutually supportive, some are better musicians and are unfailingly reassuring and helpful (I married one), and others are more beginners also looking for encouragement.
+In this group there’s usually someone with a smile, a “yay,” or a simple nod.
+Some struggle alongside and are mutually supportive, some are better musicians and unfailingly reassuring and helpful (I married one), and others are beginners also looking for encouragement.
 But I haven’t always bounced back easily.

 I played piano throughout childhood, classical music giving way to Joni Mitchell and James Taylor songs in my teens.
 At 17, I went to a Telegraph Avenue music shop in Berkeley with $100 I’d earned myself, and bought a Yamaha guitar.
 With just a few major and minor chords I could step into song circles and campfire jams and join in on my favorite folk and pop tunes.
 That was as far as it went and I never quite got a handle on the next level of details like scales, or individual notes, or the harder chord shapes.
 20 years later I was still at the same basic level.
 I was pretty discouraged.